markussilvan/puzzhagoras_solver/README.md

 With a release build, on an average laptop, the any of the configurations can be solved in an instant.
 With a debug build, with lots of debug prints enabled, 5x5 solve can take even 15 minutes.

+### Debug Prints

+Use the `RUST_LOG` environment variable to control the logging levels of different components.
+For example, to set the log level to `trace` for the application, and log level `error` for libraries it uses, run the application with `RUST_LOG=puzzhagoras_solver=trace,error cargo run`.